yourid1997/yourid1997.github.io/index.md

 <img src="images/rsm master thesis interaction effect .jpg?raw=true"/> <br>

 My insights could help managers in three ways: <br>
+1. Get to know their customers better, by measuring their customer's purchase decision involvement in data collection.
+For example, they could use purchase decision involvement as extra information to perform customer segmentation. <br>
+2. I would target relatively low involved customers for retention campaigns, when resources are limited.
+This is because this group's beliefs about and attitudes towards a brand are more likely to be affected by a retention campaign. <br>
+3. Help with purposefull targeting.
+I would target relatively high involved individuals,when the focus is on a relatively small highly engaged/loyal customer base
+I would target relatively low involved individuals, when the focus is on a relatively large customer base at the cost of less brand engagement. <br>

 I found that the more interest and concern a consumer brings to bear upon a purchase decision task the higher its likelihood to retain to the particular brand
 - [Pricing assignment Swapfiets](/pdf/Pricing Group Presentation.pdf) <br>